William D Drake

 Although Hayet programmed the sequencers, Richard Lornac played the album's hands-on keyboard parts, including stacks of Clavinet and, of course, Mellotron on several tracks, with what sounds like male choir on part 1 of (Do You Have) The Force, both parts (in reverse order) of Be Happy and Renaissance De L'Amour.
 Amazingly, this is actually available again, on Cherry Red; I'm not sure I can recommend it for its gloomy Mellotron work, but anyone who loved Space, or even Jean Michel Jarre, stands a good chance of enjoying this, too.

 Shadowboxing (1975, 32.44) **/TTThe Writing on the Wall

 Hold on to Me Girl

 Joe Droukas seems to be one of those musicians who's known more to his peers than the public at large, which is one way of saying, "I know next to nothing about this guy".
-He's written songs for the great and the good, but it looks like his solo career never really got off the ground, so I don't even know whether or not 1975's Shadowboxing is his debut album.
+He's written songs for the great and the good, but it looks like his solo career never really got off the ground; 1975's Shadowboxing was his second and last album until a recent release.
 It's pretty typical of its time, I have to say; middling pop/rock with a New York edge, although when you consider that The Ramones were playing CBGBs the same year...
 The album occasionally picks up a bit - Outlaw is slightly ballsier than most of its songs - but overall, this is bland, mid-'70s singer-songwriter fare, where the 'songs' are presumably supposed to exist outside their arrangements.
 Guess what: they don't.

 Product of a Two Faced World (1998, 50.17) *½/T